dijasila/GPAW/doc/documentation/electrodynamics/hybridscheme.rst

   is the spacing of the quantum grid and n is an integer.

 When these conditions hold, the potential from one subsystem can be transferred to the other one.
-An example of a hybrid grid is shown in the following figure:
+The grids are automatically adjusted so that some grid points are common.

 --------------------------------------------
 Transferring the potential between two grids